 Tanzania Great Migration Safari

-A luxury northern Tanzania safari centred on the Great Migration and the incredible Serengeti National Park.
+A luxury northern Tanzania safari with iconic national parks and the opportunity of seeing the Great Migration in the incredible Serengeti National Park.

 Lake Manyara National Park may well be Tanzania’s most underrated national park.
 With fierce competition from the Serengeti, Tarangire, Selous Reserve and Ngorongoro Crater, it may be tempting to overlook, but the rich and diverse wildlife and vegetation, with environments ranging from savannahs to marshes, are not to be missed.